 A party’s chances of success on an appeal typically depend upon the standard of review that the appellate court will use to determine the merits of the appeal.
 For example, sometimes an appellate court is able to review the case as if it saw it for the first time.
 This is called de novo review.
 On the other hand, sometimes the appellate court must utilize an abuse of discretion standard of review, which is a much higher standard because the appellate court will affirm the trial court’s order unless the appellate court finds that the trial court abused its discretion.
 There are many different standards of review and the standard of review should be considered very carefully in determining the likelihood of a party’s chance of success on appeal.

-If you are considering whether or not to file an appeal or if you have a question about appellate law, the attorneys at Heekin Litigation Group would be happy to meet with you to discuss your appellate options.
+If you are considering whether or not to file an appeal or if you have a question about appellate law, the attorneys at Heekin Law, P.A. would be happy to meet with you to discuss your appellate options.
 As always, the initial consultation is free.

 GET THE REPRESENTATION YOU NEED TODAY!